vkuril20/Dashtoon_GENAI/README.md

 # Image Style Transfer Using Convolutional Neural Networks
+In this assignment, I have designed a neural network architecture inspired by Convolutional Neural Networks (CNN) to learn features that represent an artist's style.
+The model utilizes convolutional layers to capture both content and style information from input images, drawing from neural style transfer techniques.

 A Keras Implementation of [Image Style Transfer Using Convolutional Neural Networks, Gatys et al.](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Gatys_Image_Style_Transfer_CVPR_2016_paper.pdf)

 The goal of this paper is to transfer styles from the source image while preserving the semantic content of the target image.